ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 ### Supporting Code in a Script

-For this make utility to work correctly, a script can contain supporting code, like USE, IF and GRANT statements, but it can only contain one CREATE statement.
+A script can contain supporting code, like USE, IF and GRANT statements, but it can only contain one CREATE statement.

 For example, here's a simple script named 'dbo.mydb_sp_say_hello.sql'.
 Note both the script's filename and CREATE statement are the same, and both use a two-part T-SQL object name.
 (Square brackets in filenames are optional/ignored by the make algorithm).